 August 24, 1995 Microsoft launches the Windows 95 operating system.
 The start-up music is composed by Brian Eno, a pioneer in ambient music who in 1978 released an album designed to soothe travelers at airports (Ambient 1: Music for Airports).More

-November 18, 1994 The Rolling Stones become the first rock act to stream a live concert on the Internet, webcasting a portion of a show from Dallas, Texas.
+November 18, 1994 The Rolling Stones become the first major act to stream a live concert on the Internet, webcasting 20 minutes of their show at the Cotton Bowl in Dallas, Texas.
+It's really for publicity to promote their upcoming pay-per-view concert, as very few computers can receive the webcast.

 October 11, 1991 Apple Computers reaches an agreement with The Beatles' Apple Corps, paying $26.5 million for the rights to run music software - an update to their 1981 deal that prohibited the computer maker from selling anything music-related.
 The deal is revised from time to time as Apple Computer makes music a major part of their business.